zinefer/slack-pokemon/README.md

 # Slack-Pokemon

 This is a bot for having Pokemon battles within [Slack](https://slack.com/).

+This is a fork from the original project by [@RobertVinluan](http://twitter.com/robertvinluan).
 It was originally built at Vox Media's product hackathon, [Vax](http://product.voxmedia.com/2014/7/3/5861220/vax-14-the-things-we-built).
 Read more about it [here](http://www.polygon.com/2014/6/27/5850720/pokemon-battle-slack-vox).

 Here's an example battle: